cyberwizard1001/workshop-practise/GitHub/GitHub.md

 <br><br><br>

-### Public vs Provate Repository
+### Public vs Private Repository
-- Public repository:  This repository can be seen by anyone on the internet.
+- **Public repository:** This repository can be seen by anyone on the internet.
                      Anyone who wants to make some changes to your repository can fork it and start making changes to their copy.
 They can even contribute back to your repository in the form of pull requests.

-- Private repository: This repository can be seen only by the people who you specifically give access to.
+- **Private repository:** This repository can be seen only by the people who you specifically give access to.
 <br><br> <br>

 ### Adding a readme: